Hiking on winter trails can be magical. It’s quiet and serene, you can see for miles on a good day, and it’s great exercise during the cold months.

-Staying warm and dry is just one of the aspects to consider when winter hiking.
+Staying warm and dry is critical, but there’s more to consider when hiking in winter.
 There are a few other things to take into consideration, too.

 Winter hiking can oftentimes come with reduced visibility due to snow or fog.
 Additionally, there just aren’t as many daylight hours in the winter.

 When the sun starts to go down around 5 pm, it seems to set really fast.
-Wen it doesn’t start to rise until 7 am, you don’t have as many daylight hiking hours.
+When it doesn’t start to rise until 7 am, you don’t have as many daylight hiking hours.

 First things first, always consider the weather conditions before you head out on a winter hike.

 In the winter, the weather can be a little more unpredictable than usual.
 Conditions can change in an instant.

 Even if you checked the weather the night before, always check it again before heading out on the hiking trail the day of your hike.